How Not to Lose Money When Selling Your Home

 Hire an Experienced Listing Agent

-I can't stress enough how important it is to hire the right listing agent to help you squeeze every dime possible out of selling that home.
-Sometimes sellers want to hire agents who charge lower commissions to save money, and that's often the wrong approach.
-Say the difference between two agents is one percent of the sales price.
-If an experienced agent who offers you more marketing and better service charges one percent more than a competitor but brings you 10 percent more in profit, you're further ahead.
+It is important to hire a listing agent to help you squeeze every dime possible out of selling your home.
+Sellers sometimes want to hire agents who charge lower commissions to save money, but that's the wrong approach.
+If an experienced agent who offers you more marketing and better service charges 1% more than a competitor but brings you 10 percent more in profit, you're further ahead.
 You might even lose money if you hire a cheaper agent who offers you less.

 Price Your Home Right

-Prepare Your Home for Sale
+Prepare Your Home

-- If you can't afford to hire a home stager, buy books on staging a house for tips.
+- Do research: If you can't afford to hire a home stager, buy books on staging a house for tips.
 Again, your real estate agent can help you with home staging.
 The most practical advice is to clear out about 50 percent of the furniture in every room.

 Examine Fees in the Sales Contract

-- If you can get away with it, don't automatically agree to pay for a buyer's home warranty.
+- Home warranty: If you can get away with it, don't automatically agree to pay for a buyer's home warranty.
 If a buyer asks for certain reports such as a pest report or a roof inspection, put a cap on the repair costs such a report might obligate you to pay.

-- Close near the beginning of the month rather than the end of the month to save money on interest charges.
+- Timing: Close near the beginning of the month rather than the end of the month to save money on interest charges.
 FHA loans are excluded from this practice.